-The Northwest Territories Child Benefit (NWTCB) provides low-to-modest income families with monthly cash payments to assist with the costs of raising children.
+The Northwest Territories (NWT) Child Benefit provides low-to-modest income families with monthly cash payments to assist with the costs of raising children.

-The NWTCB is a non-taxable benefit that is based on the number and ages of children in a family, as well as your family net income declared in the previous year’s income tax return.
+The NWT Child Benefit is a non-taxable benefit that is based on the number and ages of children in a family, as well as your family net income declared in the previous year’s income tax return.
 The NWT Child Benefit is administered by the Canada Revenue Agency (CRA) on behalf of the Government of the Northwest Territories (GNWT).

-- To be eligible for all or a portion of the NWT Child Benefit, you and your spouse (if applicable) must:
+To be eligible for all or a portion of the NWT Child Benefit, you and your spouse (if applicable) must:

-- are a parent or primary caregiver of one or more children under the age of 18 who live with you
+- be a parent or primary caregiver of one or more children under the age of 18 who live with you;

-- have an adjusted family net income of less than $80,000 per year
+- have a family net income of less than $80,000 per year; and

 How to Apply

-Monthly benefits for eligible families are automatically attached to the Canada Child Benefit payment received from the federal government.
-Payments are normally made on the 20th of each month.
+The NWT Child Benefit is included in your monthly Canada Child Benefit payment issued by the Government of Canada.
+Payments are typically issued on the 20th of each month.
 To see the current payment schedule click here.

 What you will receive

-The amount of NWTCB you receive is based on your net family income as well as the number and ages of the children in your care.
+The amount of NWT Child Benefit you receive is based on your net family income as well as the number and ages of the children in your care.

-The NWTCB is paid to all eligible families with a net family income of $30,000.
-Families with a net family income between $30,000 and $80,000 may receive a portion of the NWTCB.
+Families with a net income under $30,000 will receive the full benefit.
+Families with a net family income between $30,000 and $80,000 may receive a portion of the NWT Child Benefit.

 Maximum Benefit Amounts

-The table below shows the maximum annual NWTCB amount for families, based on the number of children in their care.
+The table below shows the maximum annual NWT Child Benefit amount for families, based on the number of children in their care.
 Depending on your net family income, the amount you receive may be lower.

-To estimate how much you are eligible for, use the Child and Family benefits calculator.
-Please note, you will require your income tax return to enter specific amounts.
+To estimate how much you may be eligible for, please use the CRA Child and Family Calculator.
+Note, you will be required to enter specific information from your income tax return.